Ah, Trainer Difficulty. Simultaneously the most misunderstood and controversial setting in Zwift’s menu.

 And this is a big reason why Zwift defaults to 50% Trainer Difficulty – because it allows even lower-end smart trainers to continue adding resistance as you hit steeper climbs, even if the trainer is capped at 6-8%.

 Overheating is a problem we see in some trainers, even very popular ones.
-It happens when riding on long climbs at high Trainer Difficulty, which forces the trainer to work hard since applying the resistance break at low flywheel speeds takes a lot of mechanical force.
+It happens when riding on long climbs at high Trainer Difficulty, which forces the trainer to work hard since applying the resistance brake at low flywheel speeds takes a lot of mechanical force.
 If your trainer begins to malfunction on long, hard climbs, you’ve got two easily solutions: point a fan directly at the trainer’s flywheel to keep things cool, and/or reduce your Trainer Difficulty so the brake doesn’t have to work so hard.

 #2: Your Weight